Takiiiiiiii/SuperStation-Documentation/README.md

 **Preventing Unwanted (Re)Downloads**

 You can prevent Update_All from redownloading files that may overwrite your preferred configuration by adding filters to your downloader.ini on your SD card.
-For example, if you don't want to redownload the example ini, add the argument to your downloader file:
+For example, if you don't want to redownload the example ini and a handful of personal computr based cores you don't want, you could add the argument to your downloader.ini file:

 ``[MiSTer]
-filter = !misterexampleini``
+filter = !misterexampleini !zxspectrum !spectrum !zxnext !zx81 !vectrex ``

-This same "!" method can be used to exclude specific cores, configuration files, or other content from future Download/Update_All runs.
+This same "!" method can be used to exclude other cores, configuration files, or other content from future Download/Update_All runs.
 Read [the following link](https://github.com/theypsilon/Update_All_MiSTer) for more information about configuring Update_All.

 **__MiSTer SD Card Migration to SS One__**